esanal/TCRAbundanceTracker/README.md

 ## Large uploads
 To allow CSV uploads larger than 200 MB, Streamlit reads the `.streamlit/config.toml` file in this repo (set to 1024 MB).
 Adjust `maxUploadSize` if you need a different limit.

-## Troubleshooting
-If you see `ValueError: numpy.dtype size changed`, reinstall from scratch to ensure compatible binary wheels are installed (the requirements pin NumPy <2.0 and pandas <2.2).
 ```bash
 pip uninstall -y numpy pandas pyarrow
 pip install -r requirements.txt